-The Fiscal Year 2020-2021 CDBG allocation is \$3,180,351.
-Activities eligible for funding under the CDBG program include acquisition of real properties, construction, rehabilitation or improvements to public facilities, housing-related services and activities, economic development, public services, and program planning and administration.
+The Fiscal Year 2021/2022 CDBG allocation is \$3,198,814.
+Activities eligible for funding under the CDBG program include acquisition of real property, construction, rehabilitation or improvements to public facilities, housing-related services and activities, economic development, public services, and program planning and administration.
 Eligible activities are required to meet at least one of the three CDBG program National Objectives, which are: 1) to assist low- and moderate-income persons, 2) aid in the prevention or elimination of slum or blight, and 3) meet urgent community needs.
-The City of Riverside will expend its allocation of Program Year 2020-2021 CDBG funding for the following CDBG eligible activities: Public Facilities/Public Improvement Projects, Public Service Activities, Housing Projects, and Planning and Administration.
+The City of Riverside will expend its allocation of Program Year 2021-2020 CDBG funding for the following CDBG eligible activities: Public Facilities/Public Improvement Projects, Public Service Activities, Housing Projects, and Planning and Administration.